 Although you might not imagine it at the beginning, many of the people we have spoken to are very pleased to be back by the end of their career break.
 Money might well be running low, and friends and family will be beckoning.
 As, of course, will work.

 But its important to realise that coming back home may well be as much a culture shock as going away was.
-We take a look at how you can ease yourself back into your old life - or as much of it as you want to!
+We take a look at how you can ease yourself back into your life at home!

-Remember going back to school after having a significant amount of time off through illness or holiday or any other reason?
-When everything felt different and even little things, like who was sitting where and with whom, had changed massively?
+Remember going back to school after the summer holiday?
+Everything felt different and even little things, like who was sitting where and with whom, it had changed massively?
 Returning after a career break might well feel somewhat similar for you.
-There might well be changes in staff, duties (not just your own but also other people's), where youll be sitting, even the software programmes your company is using.
+There might be changes in staff, duties (not just your own but also other people's), where youll be sitting, even the software programmes your company is using.
 Just reassure yourself that with the massive changes youve no doubt been encountering almost every day as youve been travelling, this is easy and you will cope.
 Soon it will be the new normal.

 When nothing has changed, except you!